open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Get Context

-A `Span` MUST have the ability to return the `SpanContext` associated with it.
-The returned value MUST be the same for the entire Span lifetime.

 The Span interface MUST provide:
 - An API that returns the `SpanContext` for the given `Span`.
 The returned value may be used even after the `Span` is finished.
-This SHOULD be called `GetContext`.
+The returned value MUST be the same for the entire Span lifetime.
+This MAY be called `GetContext`.

 #### IsRecordingEvents